cea-hpc/modules/doc/source/module.rst

- This environment variable is intended for :command:`module` command internal use to get knowledge of the tags applying to loaded *modulefiles* in order to report these tags on subcmd:`list` sub-command output or to apply specific behavior when unloading *modulefile*.
+ This environment variable is intended for :command:`module` command internal use to get knowledge of the tags applying to loaded *modulefiles* in order to report these tags on :subcmd:`list` sub-command output or to apply specific behavior when unloading *modulefile*.

  .. only:: html